 Supervised First Uses

-Watch the first sessions closely.
+Use the first sessions as a gentle fit check.
 The dog should be able to step on, settle, and leave the bed without stress.
-If the dog paws at the surface, chews, slips, or seems uncomfortable, remove the product and reassess.
+If the surface wrinkles under the body, the dog paws at it, or the texture seems distracting, adjust placement or variant expectations before making it the main rest spot.

 A calm return is the strongest sign.
 If the dog chooses the bed after a short walk or during a warm afternoon, the product is becoming part of routine comfort.
 If the dog ignores it, forcing use will not make it safer or more effective.